 The Archdiocese of Cincinnati and St. Francis Seraph Parish requires all adult volunteers 18 and older, out of high school, who intend to work or volunteer with children to complete Safe Parish.
 Volunteers must complete a background check, receive training, and complete ongoing continuing education.

-The VIRTUS(R) program educates and trains adults (clergy, religious, teachers, staff, volunteers, parents) about the dangers of abuse, the warning signs of abuse, ways to prevent abuse, methods of properly reporting suspicions of abuse, and responding to allegations of abuse.
+The Safe Parish program educates and trains adults (clergy, religious, teachers, staff, volunteers, parents) about the dangers of abuse, the warning signs of abuse, ways to prevent abuse, methods of properly reporting suspicions of abuse, and responding to allegations of abuse.

-No individual, organization, or ministry is exempt from being certified in the VIRTUS(R) process.
+No individual, organization, or ministry is exempt from being certified.